The Wind in the Sea Glass Wave

 Too silly but hey, there are simply not enough Friday the 13th poems celebrating, and asking for a revival of the Australian Ballet’s production of Friday the Thirteenth.

-Ghouls get up, ghosts get going, wraiths of the nights go wrap yourselves in daytime doings, lost souls set, Your sighs to soughing in the ...
+Ghouls get up, ghosts get going, wraiths of the nights go wrap yourselves in daytime doings, lost souls set Your sighs to soughing in the p...

 The small Satsuma vase, circa 1930’s perhaps, with its craquelature glaze, gold detail and lovely cascade of autumnal maple leaves, keepsc...